Patient education: Risks and benefits of alcohol (Beyond the Basics)

 Cancers of the head and neck and digestive tract — Alcohol use has been linked to several types of cancer of the head and neck and digestive (gastrointestinal) tract, even at low levels of consumption.
 People who drink and smoke have a greater risk than would be expected from either factor alone.

 Cancer arising within liver cells (hepatocellular carcinoma) has been linked to alcohol use.
 This may be related to liver scarring (ie, cirrhosis) that occurs in people who consume excessive amounts of alcohol since cirrhosis is a major cause of hepatocellular carcinoma.
 Low levels of alcohol do not clearly cause cirrhosis.
-(See "Patient information: Cirrhosis (Beyond the Basics)".)
+(See "Patient education: Cirrhosis (Beyond the Basics)".)

 However, even at low levels, drinking may increase the risk of hepatocellular cancer in people with inflammation of the liver (hepatitis) due to infection with certain viruses (ie, hepatitis C virus).
 People with chronic hepatitis should avoid alcohol.
-(See "Patient information: Hepatitis C (Beyond the Basics)".)
+(See "Patient education: Hepatitis C (Beyond the Basics)".)

 Osteoporosis — Heavy drinking increases the risk of hip fractures because it increases the risk of both osteoporosis and falls.